 1. Don’t think products, think experiences.

-Comment: Support the context for the experience to unfold.
+Comment: Support the context of use, allowing the experience to unfold.
 Products are static, experiences are fluid.

 2. Don’t think beauty in appearance, think beauty in interaction.